ATV Response to Covid-19

 - Transfers within offices must be kept to a minimum.
 Staff is allowed to move from their position only for physiological needs (including breaks prescribed by the current National Collective Agreement) and for working needs.
 Further movements are allowed only if authorized by managers, or by the company contact person in the case of visitors.

 - Access to turnstiles and stampers must be staggered to avoid gatherings.
-Safety distance of 1.5 meters must always be observed.
+Safety distance of 1 meter must always be observed.

 - Cleaning and sanitization are fundamental actions which, together with interpersonal distancing, contribute to avoiding the spread of the virus.